 A perfect way to take advantage of the bumper crop of fresh corn and summer squashes, you can serve this with just about any kind of meal.

 Calabacitas translates to “little squash” in Spanish.
 It’s a classic dish that originated in Mexico, then traveled north to become a fixture in New Mexico and Texas, especially.
 Since its origins in the 1600s, many variations of it have developed.
 Here’s a bit more on the history of calabacitas.

 Swap-ins: Feel free to replace one or both of the yellow summer squashes with zucchini.

-As for the chile peppers, jalapeños add just the right amount of spice, but if you prefer more heat, try serrano chiles.
+As for the chili peppers, jalapeños add just the right amount of spice, but if you prefer more heat, try serrano chilis.
 Or, if you want a milder effect, poblano would be a good choice.
-Another good choice would be hatch peppers during their fleeting season.
+Another option is using flavorful hatch peppers during their fleeting season.

 Serving ideas: There are few main dishes this wouldn’t go with, but if you’re planning late-summer menus, a Mexican/southwestern theme is fun.
 Serve calabacitas with:

 Recipe is adapted from American Harvest by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 Are you looking for more ways to use summer corn?
 Explore dozens of fresh corn recipes for summer and fall.

 - 2 tablespoons extra virgin olive oil